 As we entered the chapel I approached D and Ca and told them to come sit with M and I at the front.
 I wanted everyone to see that they were to be considered part of my family.

 In 2014 D and Ca welcomed me to live with them for a month while my belongings were in storage, after I sold my house, until the purchase of my condo was completed.
 After living with them I was so pleased how they truly loved and treated me like family.

 Later in February 2016 after D’s parents had both passed away, I formally adopted him.
 His wife became my first daughter in law.
 (I prefer to call her and Ce my daughters.)

 They have been married 14 years and have two boys, two and a half year old, L; and 9 month old F. D and Ca both work mostly from home and share the care of their two sons.
 They have a good life together.
 They also love me as much as I love them.
 I am so thankful that I adopted D.

 D and Ca and their family live about an hour and a half from me.
 We get together every month because of their busy workload and lives with the two small boys.
 I feel their love for me and am thankful.
 They know I love them all too.

-Both of my sons and their wives and of course those sweet grandbabies are a wonderful part of my life.
-I am so very thankful for them, their love, and the way they help me when I need help with computers, home repairs, life, cats, and so much more.
+Both of my sons and their wives and of course those sweet grandsons are a wonderful part of my life.
+I am so very thankful for them, their love, and the way they help me when I need help with computers, home repairs, life, cats, and more importantly moral support and love.